highsource/hotelroute/README.md

 ## Privacy

 * HotelRoute accesses travel destination, arrival and departure dates and the results of your search.
-* This information is transmitted to the [api.hotelsearch.org](http://api.hotelsearch.org) and indirectly to [bahn.de](http://bahn.de).
+* This information is transmitted to the [api.hotelroute.org](http://api.hotelroute.org) and indirectly to [bahn.de](http://bahn.de).
 It is neither stored nor transmitted to any other parties.
 * Currently we use the `HTTP` protocol to transfer data.
-This means that third parties potentially have access to the information indicated above.
+This means that third parties may potentially get access to the transferred data.

 ## Contact